replicate/cli/README.md

 brew install replicate
 ```

-Or you can build from source and install it with these commands:
+Or you can build from source and install it with these commands
+(requires Go 1.20 or later):

 ```console
 make